chapel-lang/chapel/doc/rst/technotes/gpu.rst

   correctness testing and there will not be any kernel launch

-* advanced features like ``syncThreads`` and ``createSharedArray`` will compile and runs, but in all likelihood code that uses those features will not generate correct results
+* advanced features like ``syncThreads`` and ``createSharedArray`` will compile and run, but in all likelihood code that uses those features will not generate correct results

-* ``CHPL_RT_NUM_GPUS_PER_LOCALE`` can be set to control how many GPU sublocales will be created per locale.
+* there will be one GPU sublocale per locale. ``CHPL_RT_NUM_GPUS_PER_LOCALE`` can be set to control how many GPU sublocales will be created per locale.

 .. warning::